rswinkle/PortableGL/README.md

 Building
 ========
-If you have SDL2 installed you should be able to cd into examples, demos, or testing and just run `make` or `make config=release` for optimized builds.
+If you have SDL2 installed you should be able to cd into examples, demos, or testing, and just run `make` or `make config=release` for optimized builds.
 I use premake generated makefiles that I include in the repo, but you should be able to compile it on Windows or Mac too, there's nothing Linux specific about the code.
 I'll fill out this section more later.